Playing With Your Baby

 - Lie on your back and have her lie on your chest

-- Lay your baby down is on a clean, firm surface (like a playpen or mat on the floor)
+- Lay your baby down on a clean, firm surface (like a mat on the floor)

 - Avoid putting your baby down on a high surface like a change table because he could roll off